 Arriving in a new home presents many choices about how you will arrange your furniture and where you will put all your belongings.
 You can greatly reduce the number of decisions that need to be made by clutter clearing your old home before you move to your new one so that the things you arrive with are the things you know you want to keep.
 This can save you substantial moving costs too.

-If you have been living in your current home for a while and still have some boxes that have never been unpacked, this usually means that it is clutter of the ‘things you do not use or love’ variety or perhaps the ‘too many things for too small a space’ type.
+If you have been living in your current home for a while and still have some boxes that have never been unpacked, this usually means that it is clutter of the ‘things you do not use or love’ variety or perhaps the ‘too many things in too small a space’ type.
 You will need to face up to the reality of this, sort through the boxes, and throw most of it out.

 Another possibility is that you don’t yet have the right furniture to unpack the boxes to.
 The problem with living like this is that it doesn’t allow you to fully arrive in your home.
 You feel like you are squatting there rather than taking up the reins of ownership.
 You will feel adrift in life and not fully landed.